wetherc/sql-explorer/README.md

 A lightweight, modern, and cross-platform desktop application for interacting with Microsoft SQL Server.
 Built with Vue.js and [Tauri](https://tauri.app/).

+This is vibe coded slop.
+Because I want to be a better informed hater.

 ## Prerequisites

 Before you begin, ensure you have the following installed: